return42/sphkerneldoc/linux_src_doc/drivers/scsi/cxlflash/superpipe_c.rst

 state which will notify the user and let them 'drive' the tear down.
 Meanwhile, this routine camps until all user contexts have been removed.

+Note that the main loop in this routine will always execute at least once to flush the reset_waitq.

 .. _`find_error_context`:

 find_error_context